GDPR-Relevant Privacy Concerns in Mobile Apps Research: A Systematic Literature Review: Threats to Validity

 \section{Threats to Validity}

 \sectopic{Internal Validity.} The main consideration concerning the internal validity is selection bias.
 To mitigate the effect of this threat, we followed the guidelines reported in the literature for conducting systematic literature reviews.
-The results of our data extraction are also made publicly available and are thus open to scrutiny. \rev{The fact that we did not have a formal quality assessment checklist is another potential internal threat to validity, as it might lead to potential unequal treatment of primary studies.
+The results of our data extraction are also made publicly available and are thus open to scrutiny. \revv{The fact that the snowballing process did not identify additional eligible studies provided further confidence in the coverage of the search strategy.
+Nevertheless, some relevant studies may have been missed due to terminology variations, indexing limitations, or database coverage.
+The results of our data extraction are publicly available and thus open to scrutiny and replication.} \rev{Another potential threat stems from the absence of a formal quality assessment checklist, which might have resulted in unequal treatment of primary studies.
 To mitigate this threat, we applied strict inclusion criteria based on the topic relevance, and we held several meetings among the authors to ensure shared understanding and minimize subjective judgment.}

 \sectopic{Construct Validity.} The primary threat to construct validity is related to data extraction.
 To minimize this threat, the first three authors have conducted several online sessions to discuss the findings and ensure the mutual understanding of the extracted information categories.
 We further computed the inter-rater agreement on the mapping activity that was primarily performed by the first author, to ensure that the GDPR privacy concerns analyzed in this SLR are correctly mapped to the main topics discussed in the primary studies.